2022 California State Senate election: District 40

 The new 40th district encompasses much of inland San Diego County, including Santee, Poway, Alpine, Pine Valley, Ramona, San Marcos, Escondido, Hidden Meadows, Valley Center, Pauma Valley, and Fallbrook, as well as the northeastern parts of the city of San Diego.
-The incumbent in this area is Republican Brian Jones of Santee and the former 38th district, who is seeking re-election.
+The incumbent in this area was Republican Brian Jones of Santee and the former 38th district, who sought re-election.